-In the southeastern part of Sweden, on the shore of Baltic Sea, lies an impressive city named Kalmar.
-With its charming Old Town and breathtaking beaches, no wonder Kalmar is one of the top Sweden summer attractions.
+In the southeastern part of Sweden, on the shore of the Baltic Sea, lies an impressive city named Kalmar.
+With its charming Old Town and breathtaking beaches, no wonder Kalmar is one of the top Sweden points of interest and summer attractions.

-The Old Town is decorated with cobblestoned streets and old buildings dated from the 17th and 18th century.
-One of the most iconic building would be the Kalmar Cathedral which is famous for its baroque-style altar.
+The Old Town is decorated with cobblestoned streets and old buildings dated from the 17th and 18th centuries.
+One of the most iconic buildings would be the Kalmar Cathedral, which is famous for its baroque-style altar.

-Listed in UNESCO world heritage site, Gammelstad Church Town features a 15th-century church built of stones.
+Listed in the UNESCO world heritage site, Gammelstad Church Town features a 15th-century church built of stones.
 Surrounding the church, you will find around 400 wooden buildings, all of which are well-preserved.
-Some of them are even still used as open air museum and accommodation facilities.
+Some of them are even still used as open-air museum and accommodation facilities.

-The second largest city in Sweden, Gothenburg should be put in your places to visit in Sweden list.
+The second-largest city in this gorgeous Scandinavian country, Gothenburg, should be put in your places to visit in Sweden list.
 There is an international airport here, so you can take a direct flight to the city from other countries.

 This important seaport town will remind you of the Netherlands because of its Dutch-style canals.
 Trees covering the boulevards of Gothenburg make strolling around the city is very enjoyable.